the-real-i9/Backend-Topics-Study/Learn/HTTP--API-Design-Development/API-design/API-Arch.--Modeling-Diagramming.md

 For example, the flow of a user <u>creating an account</u>, <u>creating a post</u>, <u>purchasing an item</u> etc. Visualizing this flow between the components of your API is what we're talking.

+Diagram should show any,
+- action command
+- request construction
+- dynamic data changes
+- decision making
+- caching logic
+- storage logic
+- proxy logic
+- validation
+- response construction etc.,
+that may be occuring for a user action/request.

+Basically, *every* thing, effect or changes that occur as a user request/action is being processed, at every point in the flow of information.
+Whatever is occuring.

 # End-to-End Diagrams
 End-to-end diagrams provide a high-level view on an API, showing how it interacts with external systems and services.